lksobczyk/punching/README.md

-# Program for calculating punching reinforcemen
+# Program for calculating punching reinforcement